Beckhoff/BBAPI/README.md

 #Beckhoff BIOS API

 ##General information about BBAPI
-The “BIOS-API” is a piece of software which is part of the BIOS in our industrial motherboards.
+The “BIOS-API” is a piece of software which is part of the BIOS in Beckhoff industrial motherboards.
 It offers a one-stop solution for communicating with several components on the board, such as temperature and voltage sensors, the S-USV microcontroller, the PWRCTRL microcontroller, the Watchdog and other components (if installed).